awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-request-validation-sample-api-swagger.md

 This model requires that the input JSON object contains the `name`, `type`, and `price` properties\.
 The `name` property can be any string, `type` must be one of the specified enumeration fields \(`["dog", "cat", "fish"]`\), and `price` must range between 25 and 500\.
 The `id` parameter is not required\.

- For more information about the behavior of this API, see [Enable Request Validation in API Gateway](api-gateway-method-request-validation.md)\.
+ For more information about the behavior of this API, see [Enable request validation in API Gateway](api-gateway-method-request-validation.md)\.

 ------
 #### [ OpenAPI 2\.0 ]